microsoft/BotFramework-Composer/docs/how_to_use_oauth.md

 If you don't, follow [these instructions to create a registration in the Azure portal](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

 Make sure you note the `app ID` and `app password` that is generated during this process.
-You'll need it later.
+You'll need it in this [step](how-to_use_oath.md#Configure-the-OAuth-Connection-Settings-in-Composer).

 ## Configure the OAuth Connection Settings in Azure